sadiecee/FoliumTutorial/README.md

 from google.colab import files uploaded = files.upload()
 ```
+This might take a while, but be patient!

 ### Preparing the Data

 Okay, we're ready to start working with some of our data now!
 We're going to be using the CSV file "Public_Housing.csv" that we downloaded from HUD at the start of this tutorial.

-To set up your data frame, you're going to be using the Pandas library.
+To set up your data frame, you're going to be using the `Pandas` library.

 ```Python
 import csv